 However, this irenic view of contemporary Canada is marred by a concerted campaign against religion by some that flies in the face of the espoused principles and values that a truly multicultural, pluralistic society holds.

-Those who in the past were unjustly marginalized, and who should know best the injustice associated with oppression, have gained power and now themselves are the unjust oppressors of another minority.
+This is ironic because those who in the past were unjustly marginalized should know best the injustice associated with oppression.
+Yet they have gained power and now themselves are the oppressors of another minority.

 The clash of values that has polarized our society is (in my opinion) really a dispute about whether or not anything should be normative in our society.
 The goal of those with power or influence seems to be to eliminate anything normative for the sake of maximizing personal autonomy.
 Since all religions have group norms, religion is the focus of their attention.